ubermag/ubermag/README.md

 ## How to cite

-If you use this package in your research, please cite it as:
+If you use this package, please cite it as:

 1. M. Beg, R. A. Pepper, and H. Fangohr.
-User interfaces for computational science: A domain specific language for OOMMF embedded in Python.
-[AIP Advances, 7, 56025](http://aip.scitation.org/doi/10.1063/1.4977225) (2017).
+User interfaces for computational science: A domain specific language for OOMMF embedded in Python. [*AIP Advances* **7**, 56025 (2017)](http://aip.scitation.org/doi/10.1063/1.4977225).

 2. M. Beg, R. A. Pepper, T. Kluyver, J. Mulkers, J. Leliaert, and H. Fangohr. ubermag/ubermag: Meta package for Ubermag project.
 Zenodo. http://doi.org/10.5281/zenodo.3539496 (2019).

 ## Acknowledgements

-Developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).
+- [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541)

+- EPSRC Programme grant on [Skyrmionics](http://www.skyrmions.ac.uk) (EP/N032128/1).